 If we’re going to talk about beauty and power, Maria Cristina Falls should be the first one.
-Located again in Iligan, this falls is so powerful that it even provides electricity to most of the Northern region of Mindanao.
-It is also sometimes nicknamed as the “twin falls” as it appears like twin waterfalls due to the rock at the brink that separates the flow of the water.
+Located again in Iligan, this fall is so powerful that it even provides electricity to most of the Northern region of Mindanao.
+It is also sometimes nicknamed the “twin falls” as it appears like twin waterfalls due to the rock at the brink that separates the flow of the water.

 However, the beauty that it has doesn’t mean that you can swim in its water.
 Unfortunately, it is prohibited to do that because of the water’s strong current.
-Admiring this majestic falls is already enough.
+Admiring these majestic falls is already enough.

 Height: Approximately 80-100 meters (260-330 ft)